 There are many components to the property journey.
-The search, the choices and comparisons, financing it, protecting it and generally dealing in it.
+These include the search, choices and comparisons, financing, protection and general dealings of property.

-Edition three of our guide follows a journey through some of the things you may need to consider, and perhaps talk to your kids about too.
-In this last year, there have been transfer duty changes, falling interest rates and changing finance legislation.
+Edition four of our guide follows a journey through many of the things you may need to consider, and perhaps talk to your family about too.
+In this last year, there have been falling valuations, rising interest rates and changing finance legislation.

-There are some basic fundamentals and perhaps some topics you had not considered either or were too embarrassed to ask!
-Remember along the way to get some sound advice from an appropriately qualified group of people.
+We have covered basic fundamentals and perhaps topics you had not considered (or were too embarrassed to ask).

+When considering property transactions, always remember to get sound advice from appropriately qualified people.